 Lower.
 Overstaying a time limit.
 Mostly used in limited waiting bays (short stay free parking spaces usually intended for customers of nearby businesses) but may be used in other types of parking places as well if there is a time limit, or for blue badge holders overstaying the three hour limit on yellow lines.

 33 Using a route restricted to certain vehicles

-“Bus lane” rate; London councils only – lane restricted to certain vehicles, for example trams, cycles etc. Enforced by camera.
+“Bus lane” rate; London councils only – lane restricted to certain vehicles, for example, trams, cycles etc. Enforced by cameras.

 34: Being in a bus lane

 “Bus lane” rate.
 Driving along a bus lane, through a “bus gate”, or on a busses only road.
 You may enter a bus lane to load or unload if the parking restrictions allow it, but they very often don’t.
 Only enforced by camera.